 I love everything about her tiny body.
 Her fuzzy, wispy hair.
 Her chubby, rosy cheeks.
 Her soft, round belly.
 Watching her eyelashes get longer.
 Wondering if her hair is turning blonde.
 Seeing her eyes get starry with joy.

-I love not being lonely or bored anymore, two things which used to plague me.
+I love not being lonely or bored anymore, two things that used to plague me.

 I love going on walks with Elle.
 I love how fresh air and nature resets her grumpiness.
 I love watching her notice leaves or blink when the wind blows.